ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_instance_with_bindle.md

     tar zxf 1.0.1.tar.gz
     cd architecture-setup-1.0.1

 Now follow the documents at [PanCancer Architecture Setup](https://github.com/ICGC-TCGA-PanCancer/architecture-setup) which will install Bindle with all associated code for the PanCancer profiles.
 These docs are authoritative there, the example below is just to give you an idea, make sure you check the Architecture Setup link in case anything has changed.
-In particular, pay attention to the GNOS key instructions since each workflow needs this to operate and, for security reasons, it needs to be provided by you the launcher:
+In particular, pay attention to the GNOS key instructions since each workflow needs this to operate and, for security reasons, it needs to be provided by you the launcher.
+Also, you need to provide your AWS pem key as well, put it in the same place for simplicity.
+I recommend you keep all your keys in ~/.ssh so you know where they are and it's easier to manage:

+    # fill in your AWS .pem key on the launcher host, the same you used to login
+    $ vim ~/.ssh/brian-oicr-3.pem
+    $ chmod 600 ~/.ssh/brian-oicr-3.pem
+    # now fill in your ICGC or TCGA .pem key on the launcher host
+    $ vim ~/.ssh/gnostest.pem
+    $ chmod 600 ~/.ssh/gnostest.pem

+Now setup the environment:

-    sudo bash setup.sh
+    $ sudo bash setup.sh
-    ansible-playbook -i inventory site.yml
+    $ ansible-playbook -i inventory site.yml

 By default the inventory file points to the local host which will work perfectly for us here.